Shoutout To Recent Supporter George Clark. Thank You!

 During cold months, windchill can make conditions intolerable if you’re not prepared with proper winter gear.
 Sturdy waterproof hiking boots are a must for the uneven terrain which can be extremely muddy during wet periods, especially in Spring.

 The majority of the shrubbery is knee to waist high, so wear pants or long socks to save your shins from scratches.
-Leg gaiters are ideal for this terrain, as they protect your shins and save your boots being filled with pebbles and twigs.
+Leg gaiters are ideal for this terrain, as they protect your shins and save your boots from being filled with pebbles, twigs, and insects.

 Exploring The Peggy’s Cove Region